turbo9team/turbo9/README.md

   + Custom uRTL microcode assembler
   + Verification & Tools
 - 15 years of industry experience in ASIC design
-- Bachelors of science in Computer Science and software Engineering from Florida Institute of Technology 2008
+- Bachelor's Degree of science in Computer Science and software Engineering from Florida Institute of Technology 2008
-- Currently pursuing a Masters in Electrical Engineering from University of Florida
+- Currently pursuing a Master's Degree in Electrical Engineering from University of Florida
-- Masters thesis: _Verification of a compact & efficient microprocessor IP_
+- Master's Thesis: _Verification of a compact & efficient microprocessor IP_

 ----------------------------------------